NY Link Hosts Networking Event for Educators at NYSCAS

 Dozens of current and perspective students gathered to learn about the school’s education programs

-Touro College’s NY Link program hosted its first annual networking social event at the Manhattan location of the New York School for Career and Applied Sciences (NYSCAS) on August 7th, 2019 for its alumni, current and perspective students.
+Touro College’s NY Link program hosted its first annual networking social event at the Manhattan location of the New York School for Career and Applied Studies (NYSCAS) on August 7th, 2019 for its alumni, current and perspective students.
 They gathered to learn more about the school’s Early Childhood and Childhood Education programs and resources and support available for educators.

 At the event, participants moved from table to table to chat with administrators and representatives from NYSCAS student services offices as well as with administrators and advisors from Touro’s Graduate School of Education.
 Also, participants got the chance to speak with Sergio De Mesa, a Teacher Recruiter at the New York City Department of Education.